Securing Your Backend: 7 Essential Strategies for Cybersecurity in 2026

 • Ephemeral Keys & Forward Secrecy: All sessions must use ephemeral Diffie-Hellman key exchange (DHE or ECDHE) to guarantee forward secrecy.
 This ensures that even if a server's long-term private key is compromised, past communication sessions cannot be decrypted.

-Practical Implementation (Nginx/Envoy Gateway Example):
+Practical Implementation (Nginx/Envoy Gateway Example) for TLS Configuration

 While backend code itself doesn't directly manage TLS handshakes (that's typically handled by a reverse proxy, load balancer, or API Gateway), ensuring correct configuration is critical.